Respirator Welding Helmet | Welding Mask With Respirator

 Not all welding helmet respirator systems are tested to, or compliant with, Australian standards.
 The applicable standards include AS/NZS 1716 (respirator), AS/NZS 1337.1 (welding helmet), and AS/NZS 1338.1 (auto-darkening lens).

-Weldclass PROMAX 680R and PROMAX 850R PAPR helmets are tested comply with these standards, providing peace of mind that your investment will provide the protection that you need and expect.
+Weldclass PROMAX 680R and PROMAX 850R PAPR helmets comply with these standards, giving you peace of mind that your investment will provide the protection that you need and expect.

 Welding Mask With Respirator vs Other Fume Control Methods